momentohq/public-dev-docs/docs/media-storage/streaming/live-streaming/how-to-medialive-cloudfront.md

 ![AWS MediaLive console with output configuration complete](./_how-to-images/medialive-segments.png)

 Finally, we configure how AWS Elemental MediaLive updates the variant playlists: the variant playlists are derived from the master manifest by appending a *Name modifier* at the end of the master playlist chosen name.
 For each variant playlist/output, add a descriptive modifier that tells us at a glance which playlist we are looking at.
-For example, each of the variant playlists in our example will have `_480p30`, `_240p30`, and `_720p30` as the *Name Modifier*.
+For example, each of the variant playlists in the example bitrate ladder will have `_480p30`, `_240p30`, and `_720p30` as the *Name Modifier*.
 Since we named the master manifest `playlist.m3u8`, the resulting variant manifests will be named respectively `playlist_480p30.m3u8`, `playlist_240p30.m3u8`, and `playlist_720p30.m3u8`.
 This naming convention will need to be specified in the CloudFront settings below.

 ![AWS MediaLive console with the name modifier configured for all outputs](./_how-to-images/medialive-output.png)

-Once everything is configured, hit the *Create channel* button to create our encoder!
+Once everything is configured, hit the *Create channel* button to create the encoder!

 ## 3. Optimize content delivery with Amazon CloudFront

-Amazon CloudFront is a Content Delivery Network (CDN) that ensures your live video streams are delivered quickly and reliably to viewers worldwide.
+Amazon CloudFront is a Content Delivery Network (CDN) that ensures the live video streams are delivered quickly and reliably to viewers worldwide.
 In this step, we'll configure CloudFront to work with Momento Media Storage - optimizing latency, managing costs, and securing access.

 CloudFront will serve two key purposes in this workflow: